 Administration, student services and student union contribution fees of € 130/semester in total must also be paid.

-For those international students who already reside in Germany (e.g. because they are changing from a different course of studies, or they have done a German language course; or have been here as an au pair), some legal regulations apply and it is important to get in touch with the International Student Support Coordinator early in the planning stages to ensure that you have all the correct information and that things will go smoothly.
+For those international students who are already living in Germany (e.g. because they are changing from a different course of studies, or they have done a German language course, or have been here as an au pair, etc.), some legal regulations apply and it is important to get in touch with the International Student Support Coordinator early in the planning stages to ensure that you have all the correct information and that things will go smoothly.